mouse256/arylic-mqtt/README.md

 # arylic-mqtt

+This program connects to the TCP API of [Arylic](https://www.arylic.com) devices and exposes them over MQTT.

+The project is heavily a work-in-progress, not stable by any means.
+It's also a learning exercise for me to learn kotlin, so the code quality on that level may be sub-optimal

+## Installation
+Pre-built docker images are available on [github](https://github.com/mouse256/arylic-mqtt/pkgs/container/arylic-mqtt)

+A sample systemd service is provided in [systemd-example.service](src/main/docker/systemd-example.service)

+## Usage
+TODO

+## Development

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .